tmetsch/graph_stitcher/README.md

 The basic filter support the following operations:

-  * based on required target attributes - example below: node a requires it's stitched target to have an attribute 'foo' with value 'y'
+  * based on required (exception: not equal operation) target attributes - example below: node a requires it's stitched target to have an attribute 'foo' with value 'y'
-    * this can also be done with: not equal (or does not exists), larger than, less than or by a regular expression.
+    * this can also be done with: not equal, larger than, less than or by a regular expression.
   * the notion that two nodes require the same or different target - example
     below: node 1 & 2 need to have the same stitched target node and node 3 & 4
     need to have different stitched target nodes.